 Doggie lawn – a doggie lawn is a patch of grass that can be used for your pup to potty on.
 It is a nice way to potty train your puppy and is perfect for apartment patios.

-There are a few things you should get your Boxer used to at a young age.
-Car rides are definitely something you want your dog to enjoy and be excited about.
-Take your pup on rides around the town to get them used to the feeling!
+There are a few things you should get your Boxer puppy used to at a young age.
+Car rides are definitely something you want your Boxer dog to enjoy and be excited about.
+Take your Boxer pup on rides around the town to get them used to the feeling!

 Of course, training in general needs to be started at a young age as well.
-The goal is to raise a healthy, happy, and obedient Boxer, like Penelope!
+The goal is to raise a healthy, happy, and an obedient Boxer pup, like Penelope!
 No one likes a neurotic ball of energy.
-Working with a local puppy training class or a training to find the best training technique for your pup.
+Working with a local Boxer puppy training class or a training to find the best training technique for your Boxer pup.

 Consistency is key.
-The good news is that Boxers are smart and want to please their owners.
+The good news is that the Boxer breed is very smart and Boxer pups always want to please their owners.
 However, they do get distracted easily.
 Start inside with less commotion and gradually work your way up to outdoors.
-Where there are birds…rabbits and new plants, all tempting distractions for your Boxer.
+Where there are birds…rabbits and new plants, all tempting distractions for your Boxer dog.

 With patience and love, you will grow an incredible bond with your Boxer.
 And you will be proud that your gentle giant has such good manners!

-Need more Boxers in your life?
-Check out our favorite Boxer Instagrams!
+Need more Boxer pups in your life?
+Check out our favorite Boxer dog Instagrams!